 Of course, this sounds a lot easier than it actually is.
-Sometimes it isn’t possible to completely avoid someplace, like the grocery store, but lessening your visits will help to minimize your spending.
-If you must make a purchase, consider using coupons or companies that offer cashback such as Ibotta (my fave!) and BeFrugal to save.
+Sometimes it isn’t possible to completely avoid someplace, like the grocery store, but limiting your visits will help to minimize your spending.
+If you must make a purchase, consider using coupons or companies that offer cashback to save.

 I could make it rain at Ulta…seriously!
-Because I know it’s hard to keep my dollar bills from flying around in that store I force myself to limit my visits.
+Because I know it’s hard to keep my dollar bills from flying around in that store I don’t allow myself to visit frequently.

 Get a hobby